vittoriom/CleanroomLogger/INTEGRATION.md

 1. Update the `Cartfile` with an entry for CleanroomASL
 2. Download and build CleanroomASL
 3. Add `CleanroomASL.framework` to your application target
-4. Create a build phase to strip the extra processor architectures from the Carthage frameworks
+4. Create a build phase to strip the extra processor architectures from the Carthage framework (not necessary for Mac OS X builds)

 ### Getting Started